FREQUENTLY ASKED QUESTIONS

 Yes!
 Each product comes with a “LITE” version of the project that opens with all tracks in a ‘disabled’ state, meaning it does not load any samples.
 This allows you to open and explore the project while only using a very small amount of RAM.
 It also frees up your CPU from having to process any virtual instruments, and can focus on playing back the audio files.

 Each product will specify the DAWs it supports.
 Currently, Cubase is the primary DAW supported by default, with some products also supporting Logic Pro.
-While there is the intention to provide products for other DAWs in the future (including the existing range of products) there are no guarantees.

 There are a few possible causes for this, but the most common one is that your CPU is struggling to process all of the audio in time to play it back.